create3000/x_ite/docs/_posts/components/Texturing/MultiTexture.md

 ## Overview

-MultiTexture applies several individual textures to a 3D object to achieve a more complex visual effect.
-MultiTexture contains multiple ImageTexture, MovieTexture and PixelTexture nodes.
-Texture maps have a 2D coordinate system (s, t) horizontal and vertical, with (s, t) values in range [0.0, 1.0] for opposite corners of the image.
+MultiTexture applies several individual textures to a single geometry node, enabling a variety of visual effects that include light mapping and environment mapping.
+MultiTexture can contain zero or more ImageTexture, MovieTexture, PixelTexture, ComposedCubeMapTexture, GeneratedCubeMapTexture, ImageCubeMapTexture, ComposedTexture3D, ImageTexture3D, and PixelTexture3D nodes.
+Texture maps have a 2D coordinate system (s, t) horizontal and vertical, with (s, t) texture-coordinate values in range [0.0, 1.0] for opposite corners of the image.

 The MultiTexture node belongs to the **Texturing** component and its default container field is *texture.* It is available since X3D version 3.0 or later.